-In Imperfect Leadership Steve Munby eloquently reflects upon and describes a leadership approach that is strong on self-awareness and positive about the importance of asking for help.
+In Imperfect Leadership: A book for leaders who know they don’t know it all, Steve Munby eloquently reflects upon and describes a leadership approach that is strong on self-awareness and positive about the importance of asking for help.

-When asked to describe his own leadership style, Steve Munby – former chief executive of the National College for School Leadership – uses the word ‘imperfect’.
-This is not something he is ashamed of; he feels imperfect leadership should be celebrated.
-Too often we are given examples of leaders who are put on some kind of pedestal, lauded as superhero leaders who have it all worked out and are so good at what they do that nobody else can come close.
+When asked to describe his own leadership style, Steve uses the word ‘imperfect’.
+This is not something he apologises for; he feels imperfect leadership should be celebrated.
+Too often we are given examples of leaders who are put on some kind of pedestal, lauded as superheroes who have it all worked out and are so good at what they do that nobody else can come close.

 This book is the antidote to that flawed perception.